firefly-iii/firefly-iii/README.md

 and forms are equally well thought of; some are not looking very well or miss feedback.

 Most forms will not allow you to enter invalid data because the database cracks, not because it's actually checked.
+I'm still thinking about a way to build consistent forms.
+Laravel doesn't really cut it.

 A lot of views have CSRF vulnerabilities.
+The general advice is NOT to use this tool in production.

 Questions, ideas or other things to contribute?
 [Let me know](https://github.com/JC5/firefly-iii/issues/new)!